 Enjoy monthly Twilight Markets in Wynnum Central with a mix of art, craft, vintage, and retro stalls and various gourmet food stalls.

 One of the best ways to explore the Bayside area while relaxing and taking in some history is at the Brisbane Bayside Steam Railway Society.

 Come down to Brisbane's second-oldest creative market every Sunday.

 Fort Lytton is an important historic site, built in 1881 and used for the defence of Brisbane until the end of the Second World War.
-It is a wonderful opportunity to explore a typical nineteenth century fortress concealed behind grassy embankments and surrounded by a water-filled moat.
-The museum provides a comprehensive display and interpretation of important aspects of Queensland's military and social history, from 1879 through to the 1950s.

 This is an ideal forum for yachties who want to take the afternoon off for a sail around Green Island.

 The Manly Gallery showcases established and emerging artists' work, offering paintings, sculpture, glass, ceramics, woodwork and photography.

 Brisbane's bayside suburbs of Sandgate, Brighton, Shorncliffe, Wynnum and Manly are a recreational playground that are also rich in dining venues.

 Recharge and unwind in Brisbane's beguiling bayside villages.
 Beneath that calm, seaside exterior, there's plenty of bustle without the hustle.

 Only a half-hour train ride from Brisbane's CBD is beautiful Moreton Bay at Sandgate Beach, and this is where Surf Connect Watersports Centre is based.